 In February 1998, Duracell announced the introduction of a new line of alkaline batteries under the name Duracell Ultra in the AA and AAA size categories which is being marketed as providing increased performance in certain high-drain devices, including cellular phones, digital cameras and palm-sized computers.
 Duracell has indicated that this new line of alkaline batteries will begin shipping to retailers in May 1998.
 Based on the Company's preliminary analysis of this new product line in comparison to the Company's technology and technology generally available in the market, the marketing strategies announced by Duracell in connection with the introduction of the new line and the premium pricing for such product, the Company does not anticipate that this new product line will have a significant impact on the Company's results of operations, however there can be no assurance in this regard.
-See "Risk Factors--Competition."
+In May 1998 Energizer announced the introduction of Energizer Advanced Formula alkaline batteries, available in all cell sizes, which Energizer claims will provide superior performance in high drain devices and improved performance in all other device categories.
+The Energizer Advanced Formula alkaline batteries are expected to be available in the summer of 1998.
+The Company has not yet had an opportunity to evaluate the Energizer Advanced Formula products or assess any potential impact on the Company's results of operations.
+See Factors -- Competition."